-We plot the board objective function and the CEO's innovation policy function for firms with $\eta = \eta{ub}/2$ in Figure 2.
-The left panel depicts the board objective as a function of the stock options offered to the CEO.
+FIGURE 1: MARGINAL COST AND BENEFIT OF INNOVATION FOR THE CEO offered to the CEO.
 The right panel plots the CEO's innovation decision as a function of the stock options as well.
 The board objective function is maximized at the amount of stock options marked by the dashed line.
 Given the stock options (and the implied salary) chosen by the board, the manager chooses the innovation level that maximizes his own utility under the contract.